 Seems like everyone has a Covid-19 advisory, and with good reason.
 International shipping is not what it used to be as the world adjusts to a new shipping landscape.
 Since mid-April, we have been shipping international orders using the USPS First-Class International, Priority International, and Priority Express International.
 Many of these packages are still in transit.
 Some take as little as two-weeks, others have arrived after six or seven weeks and counting.
 No packages have been returned as not-deliverable.

 Bottom line is that it can take from one to three months to get an international package these days.
-We are looking into offering UPS service, but that will be prohibitively expensive for many.
+Lately service seems to have improved sporadically.
+We have negotiated better rates with UPS and made them available at cost.
+So far, service has been fast and reliable.

 If you have an international package in transit, please be patient.
 It’s not anyone’s fault, and people are doing the best they can under the circumstances.

-If you are contemplating ordering a package for international delivery, please consider that it could take two or three months to arrive, and set your expectations.
-Commercial customers with larger orders can consider contacting me for a quote on UPS shipping, which seems to be running about two-weeks using their own fleet of planes.
+If you are contemplating ordering a package for international delivery, please consider that it could take two or three months to arrive with flat-rate or any USPS service, and set your expectations.
+UPS seems to be running about a week.